 The requirement for housing has changed since the Draft Local Plan was consulted on in 2017 that the Council has decided to start work on producing a new draft Local Plan.
 This will enable the Council to plan properly for this additional housing.

-The Consultation is open until Sunday 1st March 2020, further information including the consultation document and supporting documentation can be found here.
+The Consultation is now closed and closed on Sunday 1st March 2020, although further information including the consultation document and supporting documentation can be found here.

 A Local Plan is a document prepared by councils and used to plan for the quantity and locations of future development.
 It is used to plan for housing, jobs and employment space, sports and leisure facilities, transport and community infrastructure, the protection of sensitive habitats and the impact of climate change.